bfeher/BFPaperView/README.md

 A CGFLoat representing the diameter of the tap-circle as soon as it spawns, before it grows.
 Default is `5.f`.

 `CGFloat tapCircleDiameter` <br />
 The CGFloat value representing the Diameter of the tap-circle.
-By default it will be the result of `MAX(self.frame.width, self.frame.height)`.
-Any value less than zero will result in default being used.
-The constants: `tapCircleDiameterLarge`, `tapCircleDiameterMedium`, and `tapCircleDiameterSmall` are also available for use.
+By default it will be the result of `MAX(self.frame.width, self.frame.height)`. `tapCircleDiameterFull` will calculate a circle that always fills the entire view.
+Any value less than or equal to `tapCircleDiameterFull` will result in default being used.
+The constants: `tapCircleDiameterLarge`, `tapCircleDiameterMedium`, and `tapCircleDiameterSmall` are also available for use. */

 `CGFloat tapCircleBurstAmount` <br />
 The CGFloat value representing how much we should increase the diameter of the tap-circle by when we burst it.
 Default is `100.f`.